gerardroche/sublime-phpunit/README.md

 }
 ```

-Translates to the command: `phpunit --verbose --no-coverage`.
+Both of the above result in the command: `phpunit --verbose --no-coverage`.

 `Menu > Preferences > Settings`